Skip to main content Skip to navigation

 Hot Washing: The First Treatment

 For all textiles that can handle it, set the machine to 60 °C minimum.
-This temperature kills adult bed bugs, nymphs, and most eggs during the wash cycle.
+This temperature greatly reduces the risk from adult bed bugs, nymphs, and part of the eggs during the wash cycle.
 Check our washing temperature guide and our guide to washing at 60 °C to find out which textiles can handle this temperature.

 What safely goes at 60 °C: